-- Even if you are taking medication for your blood pressure, you should limit how much sodium you eat or drink. - In general, people with high blood pressure should have less than 2,300 milligrams of sodium per day.
+- Even if you are taking medication for your blood pressure, you should limit how much sodium you eat or drink. - People with high blood pressure should have less than 2,300 milligrams of sodium per day.

-Tip: Limit the salt you add at the table, read food labels, and eat fewer processed foods.
+Tip: limit the salt you add at the table, read food labels, and eat fewer ultraprocessed foods.